*Federal Law authorizes this school to enroll non-immigrant students.

 Admission Requirements

 Ozarks Technical Community College requires a U.S. $75 processing and application fee (plus $3 for credit card payment) for all international admissions.
 This fee is non-refundable and also applies to guest students who take classes at OTC without transferring.
-The IPO must receive this fee before application processing can begin.
-Please pay the processing and application fee here.

 Agencies